 The appeal process is intended for the final course grade, not for specific assignments in the course.
 Students who believe that the instructor's evaluation of their final course grade was unfair or done in error may appeal the matter according to the provisions of this procedure.
 Students must exhaust the informal grade appeal process before a formal appeal can begin.
 A grade appeal must have a solid basis.
 It is inappropriate if based solely on the student not sharing the instructor's judgment about the quality of his or her work.
-Raising questions about fairness in this context is not to be understood as questioning the high standards that are expected, but rather as arbitrariness or capriciousness rests on the student who wishes to appeal the grade.
+Raising questions about fairness in this context is not to be understood as questioning the high standards that are expected, but rather as arbitrariness or capriciousness in evaluation and assigning a grade.
+The burden of proving arbitrariness or capriciousness rests on the student who wishes to appeal the grade.
 The following types of situations constitute grounds for the charge of arbitrariness or capriciousness: